machaao/machaao-samples/index.rst

 What is MessengerX.io?
 =============================================================================
-MessengerX.io is a consumer marketplace for conversational apps
+MessengerX.io is a marketplace for messaging apps

 .. figure:: _static/images/my_bots.png
    :scale: 25 %
    :align: center
    :alt: MessengerX.io - Bots everywhere!

-   MessengerX.io - Bots Everywhere!
+   MessengerX.io - Mini Apps Messaging Platform

 Our platform allows developers to expose their chatbots to millions of devices on play store and beyond.

-What are ChatBots?
+What are Messaging Apps?
 =============================================================================
-Chat Bots are light weight conversational programs that can be ran without any new installation required on the user side.
+Messaging Apps or Chat Bots are light weight programs that can be ran inside an existing app without any new installation required on the user side.

 .. figure:: _static/images/ganesha_android_screenshot.png
    :scale: 15 %
    :align: center
    :alt: Ganesha - Your Horoscope Assistant

-   Ganesha - Daily Horoscopes powered by GaneshaSpeaks.com
+   Ganesha - A Daily Horoscope chatbot powered by GaneshaSpeaks.com

 .. include:: ./ReadMe.rst